Want to become a citizen scientist contributing to a global dataset which records the outputs of urban food growing?

 If yes, then you can go in the draw for fantastic prizes simply by signing up to Measuring the Benefits before 15th September.

 - Backyard gardeners will go in the draw to win one of three $20 produce hampers from Melbourne Farmers Markets.

 - Community Gardens will go in the draw to win a 3000acres blitz of your garden.

 - School gardens will go in the draw to win 30 pairs of kid’s gardening gloves.

 And all participants will get a measuring kit including scales, instructions and measuring sheets to help them measure the benefits of their garden.

 For policy makers

 The data obtained from community gardens across melbourne will provide a detailed picture for councils and stakeholders.
 This data will be a valuable tool when analysing and assessing the impact of urban agriculture within the community.
-By using the Farming concrete website you are able to view and compare data via suburb, municipality as well as Melbourne-wide.
+By using the Farming Concrete website you are able to view and compare data via suburb, municipality and Melbourne-wide.

 We’re working with researchers so that the data that we collect can be utilised in academic studies.
 It will be incorporated into larger research projects around our food system and community resilience.
-We’ve already spoken to researchers from the Victorian Eco Innovations lab at University of Melbourne, Deakin University, Latrobe University, the University of New England and Swinburne University and welcome further collaborations.
-If you are a researcher and would like to discuss this further, email us at email@example.com.
+If you are a researcher and would like to discuss this further, email us at firstname.lastname@example.org.